wlater/TSP-Cup/README.md

 - [Results Table](https://github.com/wlater/TSP-Cup#tabela-de-resultados)

-### Representação da solução
+### Solution Representation

-The solution of the solution is given by summing the distance from one vertex (node) to another.
-It is located in the class (https://github.com/wlater/TSP-Cup/blob/master/src/Heuristics/Operations.java):
+The solution representation is given by summing the distance from one vertex (node) to another.
+It is located in the class [Operations](https://github.com/wlater/TSP-Cup/blob/master/src/Heuristics/Operations.java):

 ```
  	solution = [ 2 | 4 | 1 | 3 | 2 ]